Jennifer Bogdan, P.Ag., CCA

 Reduced Tillage Systems: Additional work in Idaho showed that pea leaf weevil adults were more attracted to the bare soil in

 Cereal stubble in no-till plots also hid the emerging pea plants, making it harder for the overwintered adults to identify their host plants.
-There were also higher numbers of new generation adults that emerged in the conventional plots, as well as higher survivability from egg to adult by the weevils.
-The cooler soils in the no-till plots led to delayed emergence of the peas and root nodule development was also slower which may make it harder for newly hatched larvae to find host roots.
+There were also higher numbers of new-generation adults emerging in the conventional plots, as well as higher survivability from egg to adult for the weevils.
+The cooler soils in the no-till plots delayed pea emergence, and root nodule development was also slower, which may make it harder for newly hatched larvae to find host roots.

 Crop Rotation: Since adult pea leaf weevils are strong fliers and can travel fair distances (a few kilometres), the effectiveness of crop rotation is limited.
 Peas or faba beans planted following a perennial legume or in close proximity to perennial legumes will likely have severe feeding damage where pea leaf weevil is well established.
 Rotating to a non-host crop is also an option.

-Trap Cropping: Seeding the outside of the field 10 days earlier than the inside of the field using the same cultivar can draw the adults into the early area, which can then be sprayed if necessary before the weevils move into the later-seeded area of the field.
+Trap Cropping: Seeding the outside of the field 10 days earlier than the inside of the field, using the same cultivar, can draw adults into the early area, which can then be sprayed if necessary before the weevils move into the later-seeded area of the field.
 Additional time and logistics are necessary considerations for trap cropping.

 significantly reduces weevil numbers.
 The increased biodiversity also increases beneficial insect populations in general.

-Nitrogen Application: High levels of soil available or applied nitrogen cause reduced nodulation in pulses, thereby making the plants less suitable for larval development and the crop less prone to yield loss.
+Nitrogen Application: High levels of soil-available or applied nitrogen reduce nodulation in pulses, thereby making the plants less suitable for larval development and the crop less prone to yield loss.
 While fertilizing pulse crops with nitrogen defeats the purpose of planting legumes for conventional growers, organic growers could apply manure to help mitigate pea leaf weevil damage.

 Summary

-- Foliar feeding on legume crops is generally considered non-economical, with the exception of small seedling perennial forages such as alfalfa, which may have to be monitored more closely.
+- Foliar feeding on legume crops is generally considered non-economical, except for small-seeded perennial forages such as alfalfa, which may require closer monitoring.

 - Scout crops after emergence until the sixth node stage.

-- A seed treatment is the best chemical option for pea leaf weevil protection.
+- A seed treatment is the best chemical option for protecting against pea leaf weevil.
 If in an area that saw high pea leaf weevil populations the previous year, use a seed treatment in peas and faba beans the next year.
-Use the survey map as a guideline for risk.
+Use the survey map as a risk guideline.

 - Foliar insecticides are generally ineffective in protecting yield and should only be attempted as a rescue treatment.
-In peas, only apply a foliar insecticide if 30 per cent of the plants have notches on the clam leaves.
+In peas, only apply a foliar insecticide if 30% of the plants have notches on the leaves.

 - Young seedlings are most susceptible to damage.
 Ensure a quick crop establishment to help mitigate losses.

-- Use high quality seed with good germination and minimal seed-borne disease.
-Calculate proper seeding rates using the thousand kernel seed weight.
-Handle seed carefully to avoid cracking the seed coat.
+- Use high-quality seed with good germination and minimal seed-borne disease.
+Calculate proper seeding rates using the thousand-kernel seed weight.
+Handle the seed carefully to avoid cracking the seed coat.
 Use a seed treatment with both fungicide and insecticide components, properly inoculate with the correct Rhizobium inoculant, and check seed treatment and inoculant compatibility.
 Fertilize accordingly.

-- Avoid seeding into excessively cold and wet soils, and do not plant too deep.
+- Avoid seeding into excessively cold and wet soils, and do not plant too deeply.